Boosting CVaR Policy Optimization with Quantile Gradients: Experiments

 Following \citet{luo2024simple}, we modify several domains such that the risk-averse policy is clear to identify to evaluate the algorithms.
 We start from a simple maze domain adapted from \citet{greenberg2022efficient}, then LunarLander from the Box2D environments of OpenAI Gym~\cite{brockman2016openai} and InvertedPendulum from the Mujoco~\cite{todorov2012mujoco} environments of OpenAI Gym (We did not include some other MuJoCo domains considered in \citet{luo2024simple}, such as Ant and HalfCheetah.
 In these environments, agents are free to move both forward and backward, and we observe that policies may achieve high returns while wandering near the origin, which obscures meaningful notions of risk-averse behavior.
 The design of environments that admit well-defined and practically relevant risk-averse objectives is itself a nontrivial research problem and is beyond the scope of this paper).

 \textbf{Baselines}.
 We compare our method with the original CVaR-PG (cf. Eq.~\ref{eq:cvar-pg})~\cite{tamar2015optimizing}, Predictive CVaR-PG (PCVaR-PG)~\cite{kim2024risk}, Return Capping (RET-CAP)~\cite{mead2025return}, and the mixture policy method (denoted as MIX) in \citet{luo2024simple}.
 The method in \citet{greenberg2022efficient} requires the control of environment randomness, and the method in \citet{lim2022distributional} is shown to not work very well in \citet{luo2024simple}, so these two are not included.
 We also include REINFORCE with baseline method~\cite{sutton1998reinforcement} as a risk-neutral baseline.
-We denote our method as CVaR-VaR in what follows.
+We denote our method as CVaR-VaR in what follows, and recall that CVaR-VaR reduces to CVaR-PG when $\omega=0$.

 \textbf{Settings}.
 To ensure a relatively fair comparison, we implement all methods using on-policy PG without off-policy importance sampling (IS), thereby eliminating the potential confounding effects of IS ratio clip.
 The only exception is MIX, whose risk-neutral component is updated by off-policy data via offline RL (IQL~\cite{kostrikov2022offline}).
 Across all domains, methods are implemented with deep neural networks, and the policy is updated after collecting $N=20$ trajectories.
 Consequently, the results may differ slightly from those reported in \citet{mead2025return} and \citet{luo2024simple}: the former employs off-policy learning with IS ratio clip, while the latter collects a larger number of trajectories for policy updates.
 Additional implementation and parameter details are provided in Appendix~\ref{sec:exp}.